A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 Putting the Pieces Together

-Versioning, provenance, and reproducibility are distinct concepts, but in practice, they all work together: Provenance tracking in pipelines relies heavily on versioning data and code.
+Versioning, provenance, and reproducibility are distinct concepts, but in practice, they all work together: provenance tracking in pipelines relies heavily on versioning data and code.
 Reproducibility benefits from versioning and automated pipelines.
 Versioning of large intermediate datasets can be avoided if they can be exactly replicated.
 Tools in this space often address multiple concerns, integrating pipeline automation with data versioning, metadata tracking, and experiment analysis.

 In addition, despite most discussions focusing on data, models, and pipelines, as usual, we need to consider the entire system.
 All pieces of an ML-enabled system, including data, pipeline code, model, non-ML code, and infrastructure configurations, can be versioned together in a single repository or independently as separate projects.
 Usually, a single large repository for all artifacts is not desirable, due to the challenges of versioning large files using classic version control.
 Hence, individual parts of the system are often versioning independently in practice.

 If parts of a system are versioned independently, we can connect different versions with metadata, tracking which version of the application uses which version of the model, which version of the model was trained with which version of the pipeline, and so forth.
 Usually this is achieved by pointing from one versioned artifact to a specific version of another artifact.
 For example, most developers are familiar with how to specify an exact version of a library dependency within their versioned application code (e.g., requirements.txt file) allowing the application and the library to be versioning independently.
-Similarly, the application code can refer to a specific version of the model inference API (as shown above), the pipeline code can import a specific version of the feature engineering code (e.g., using a feature store, see chapter Deploying a Model), and the pipeline code can pointing to a specific version of the input data.
+Similarly, the application code can refer to a specific version of the model inference API, the pipeline code can import a specific version of the feature engineering code (e.g., using a feature store, see chapter Deploying a Model), and the pipeline code can pointing to a specific version of the input data.
 In practice, we always import versioned forms of other artifacts and commit the specific version as part of the code or a configuration file.

 A flow diagram with a box Application pointing to a box Model where the arrow has a specific version number.
 Other arrows each with a version number connect the Model box to a box ML Pipeline and the pipeline box to a box Data and a box Hyperparameter.